DND-IT/github-workflows/docs/workflows/gitops-image-tag.md

       # Type: string
       # Required: false
       # Default: This PR updates the Helm values files to use the latest image tag.

+      auto_merge:
+      # Enable auto-merge for the pull request.
+Only works if create_pr is true.
+      #
+      # Type: boolean
+      # Required: false
+      # Default: false

+      branch_name_prefix:
+      # Prefix for the branch name.
+      #
+      # Type: string
+      # Required: false
+      # Default: helm-values-

       target_branch:
       # The target branch for the pull request.
 Defaults the default branch of the repository.